 In addition, there are stormwater drains near the loading bay from where stormwater flows directly off site.
 In case of a cement spill, the material could potentially be carried off site.
 To prevent this from occurring, heavy drain mats have been purchased and staff trained to cover the grates in case of any cement spill.
 These are kept in containers positioned by each stormwater grate.

 2.2.4.
 Site Maps

 An aerial map overleaf Figure 1 shows the location of the premises to which the licence relates together with the current environmental monitoring points.
-Figure 2 shows location of Hazardous Chemicals and spill kits on the site.

 Figure 1 Boral Cement Clyde Site Layout